Who Should Read This Book

 Once you finish the book, you will have a solid idea of what intuition is and how it works to provide us with answers to complex and novel questions.
 This activity is what the author refers to as thinking fast.

-The author moves on to describe how thinking fast sometimes steps aside for slow, deliberate, effort-intensive thinking.
+The author describes how thinking fast sometimes steps aside for slow, deliberate, effort-intensive thinking.

 The book is divided into five major parts: